-This is the fourth practicum course in the Clinical Leader track.
+This is the third didactic-practicum dyad in the Clinical Leader track.
 Students refine the skills necessary to implement roles of the clinical leader in a specific health care delivery system.
-The practicum facilitates implementation, measurement of outcomes and dissemination of a project that promotes positive change in the microsystem.
 Periodic seminars provide opportunities for CL students, faculty and mentors to discuss issues and assess experiences related to implementation of this role.
-This course requires a minimum of 150 clock hours of precepted practicum.
+NOTE: Students registered for NURSG 614 must also register for NURGP 614 in order to complete the course requirements and receive credit for this course.